lim-wen-qi/peep-3d-escape-game/README.md

 <img width="798" height="650" alt="peep-game-level1" src="https://github.com/user-attachments/assets/1b63214a-5c89-4853-a149-45d897209c84" />

-The main playable environment was assembled in Unity as an indoor escape-room setting containing multiple rooms and puzzle areas.
-The layout was structured around exploration and puzzle progression, with interactable objects, environmental clues, and gameplay triggers distributed throughout the environment.
+The main level was assembled in Unity and consists of several connected rooms, each containing different puzzles and interactable objects.
+Clues and puzzle elements were placed throughout the rooms to encourage the player to explore.

 ## Testing & Evaluation